Registration Versus Planned Non-Operation (PNO)

 The renewal notice has a designated box to indicate the registered owner’s intention to place the vehicle on nonoperational status.

 If a renewal notice is not available, complete a Certificate of Non-Operation/Planned Non- Operation Certification (REG 102) and mail it with your check to the address on the form.
 A PNO may also be filed online at www.dmv.ca.gov.

 Once the PNO status is placed on a vehicle record, it will remain on the record until the registered owner wishes to register the vehicle.
-The registration expiration date remains the same and the registered owner will receive an annual Non-Operated Vehicle Notice.
+The registration expiration date remains the same.
 No response is required unless the registered owner wishes to register the vehicle.